Making a Cyanotype.

 Prepare Objects or Negatives

-Select leaves, flowers, or photographic negatives for your design.
+Select leaves, flowers, photographic negatives or any of other 1000’s of items for your design.

 Position the Paper